rackerlabs/understack/docs/component-understack-workflows.md

 This is where Kubernetes manifests are stored for the actual workflow templates.

+1. A webhook for a [Nautobot Webhook][nb-webhook] to submit events to [Argo Workflows][argo-wf].
+1. An [Argo Events][argo-events] Event Bus to push the received notifications into.
+1. A Kubernetes Service account `sensor-submit-workflow` which allows an Argo Events Trigger from a Sensor to read look up [Argo Workflows][argo-wf] Workflow Templates and use them to execute a Workflow.
-1. A Kubernetes Role Binding allowing the `sensor-submit-workflow` the access it needs to run Workflows.
+1. A Kubernetes Role Binding allowing the `sensor-submit-workflow` Service Account access it needs to run Workflows.
+1. An [Argo Events][argo-events] Sensors and Triggers that execute workflows.
 1. [Workflow Templates](./workflows/argo-events.md)

 ## Containers and Source Code